How to AirPlay on Chromecast

 Step 2: After you complete the setup process, you can link streaming services and start casting from your iPhone.
 Tap the Media button and follow the steps to link your streaming services.

-Disney+ stream link Google Home
+Disney+ Stream link Google Home

 Step 3: Now to start casting from your streaming app, find a movie or TV show you want to watch, then tap the Cast button.
 For most apps, the Cast button is in the upper right-hand corner.